January 11, 2024Review Recipe

 Any coffee that you enjoy drinking daily would be tasty in this smoothie.

-To thicken up a smoothie, you can add frozen fruit, yogurt, nut butter, or ice cubes.
+To thicken up a smoothie, you can add frozen fruit, yogurt or nut butter.
+Adding more ice to a smoothie can also help give it a thicker texture.

 It is generally not recommended to blend coffee grounds into a smoothie or consume raw coffee grounds.
 They have a gritty and coarse texture that may not blend well in a smoothie.